Payrolling benefits in kind

 The employee is issued with a P11D and pays the income tax due on their benefits received either through self-assessment or via an adjustment to their PAYE tax code.

-While it is useful to have a two-year period for employers to plan for the transition to payrolling BIKs, there are many areas where the impact of the change in terms of communication to employees, payroll processes and other administrative changes will need to be managed carefully.
+There are many areas where the impact of the change in terms of communication to employees, payroll processes and other administrative changes will need to be managed carefully.
 For example, employees could have two years’ worth of benefits on which tax must be collected in one tax year.
-While it represents a timing difference rather than an additional cost, this could represent a significant amount for some employees.
+While it represents a timing difference rather than an additional cost, this could be a significant amount for some employees.
 Considering the level of benefits currently reported via P11Ds, it appears that this could be a widespread problem for employees in 2026/27 tax year.
 This is particularly the case where employees may be lower paid in cash terms but have a reasonable level of benefits and expenses.
-At this time, and without knowing the finer details from HMRC on how this change will work in practice for payroll reporting, we have set out below our initial thoughts on some of the issues that may arise:

 Employers will need to review monthly employee movement to ensure payroll reporting is correct for real time payroll reporting.
 How will they communicate this to employees, and will this be more complicated for the payroll team?